crdschurch/crds-kubernetes/ClusterDeployScripts/README.md

 # TeamCity scripts
 The ClusterDeployCommandLine file is a list of the AZ commands needed to set up the cluster from scratch.
 These commands will work fine if run multiple times and will not fail if the requested resources already exist.
-This script is run as the first build step in our Kubernetes Project on TeamCity, and is then inherited in each environments deplyment configuration.
-To modify the deployment change script at `<RootProject> > Infrastructure > Kubernetes > KubernetesInfrastructureDeploy`
+This script is run as the first build step in our Kubernetes Project on TeamCity, and is then inherited in each specific environments (Integration, Demo, Prod) deployment configuration.
+To modify the deployment, change the script at `<RootProject> > Infrastructure > Kubernetes > KubernetesInfrastructureDeploy`.
+Please update the script here in source control as changes are made in TeamCity.

 # az group create --location ""%LOCATION%"" --name "%env.KUBERNETES_RESOURCE_GROUP%" --subscription "%AZURE_SUBSCRIPTION%"